felipeMarajo/MIDI-Controller-DIY/README.md

 # MIDI-Controller-DIY

-* Midi Controller made with arduino.
+* Midi Controller made with arduino UNO.

   Prototype of a midi controller with an expression pedal.
 Ideal for musicians who use effects simulation software, for example Guitar Rig, Bias FX and others.